CMPT371Team1/Checklist/README.md

 7. Is the code ***finished*** before I push?

 ####Test Team:
-1. Have I created a Testing document?
+1. Have I created a Testing plan document?
 2. Have I made test matrix?
 3. Have I made test diagrams?
 4. Am I covering major/many branches in my testing?